 Professor Fromberg, Adviser

-Undergraduate Teacher Preparation for Early Childhood (Birth-Grade 2) and Childhood Education (Grades 1-6)
+Undergraduate Teacher Preparation for Early Childhood Education (Birth-Grade 2)

-The undergraduate dual certification program in early childhood education and childhood education leads toward New York state initial teacher certification, valid for early childhood education (birth-grade 2) and childhood education (grades 1-6).
-Students combine major study in a liberal arts or sciences area with a co-major in early childhood education and childhood education.
-The program is designed to blend on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
-Literacy, multicultural education, and information technology are integrated throughout all aspects of the program.
-The program conforms to the standards and guidelines of the New York State Learning Standards for Early Childhood Education and Childhood Education.
+Bachelor of Arts.
+The undergraduate early childhood education program leads toward New York state initial teacher certification in early childhood (Birth-grade 2).
+The early childhood program is designed to blend on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
+Literacy, multicultural education, and information technology are integrated throughout all aspects of this program.
+The program conforms to the standards and guidelines of the National Association for the Education of Young Children and the New York State Learning Standards for Early Childhood Education.

 Students select a B.A. degree program from Hofstra College of Liberal Arts and Sciences (excluding fine arts, dance, drama, music and speech-language-hearing sciences) or a B.A. degree program in Speech Communication and Rhetorical Studies from the School of Communication.
-After completing 45 semester hours of college course work, students choose the dual certification program as a co-major.
-Hofstra’s undergraduate dual certification program is a New York state-registered program.
-Students who successfully complete the program and who obtain passing scores on the New York State Teacher Certification Examinations (NYSTCE) will qualify for New York State Initial Teaching Certification.
+After completing 45 semester hours of college course work, students choose early childhood education as a co-major.
+This education program is designed to blend on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
+Literacy, multicultural education, and information technology are integrated throughout all aspects of the programs.
+Hofstra’s undergraduate program in early childhood is a New York state-registered program.
+Students who successfully complete the program and who obtain passing scores on the New York State Teacher Certification Examinations (NYSTCE) will qualify for New York State initial teaching certification.

-- A GPA of 2.75 or higher in liberal arts and sciences course work;
+- An overall GPA of 2.75 or higher in overall course work and liberal arts and sciences course work.

 The department understands that any single criterion may not reliably predict a student’s potential for success in the program.
 Students may consider applying even if they fail to meet one of the criteria but feel that other aspects of their experience might compensate.

 The Department of Teaching, Literacy, and Leadership strongly recommends emphasis on course work dealing with multi-cultural issues and social contexts of education.
-In order to ensure that prospective teachers have a broad education in the liberal arts and sciences, all students in the B. A. degree programs with co-majors in the dual certification program must complete course work from each of the content areas below.
+In order to ensure that prospective teachers have a broad education in the liberal arts and sciences, all students in the B. A. degree programs with co-majors in early childhood education must complete course work from each of the content areas below.
 When programs are planned carefully, these requirements may be satisfied while completing the Hofstra Distribution.
 Specific courses and minimum credits required for prospective teachers are indicated.

-Whereas satisfaction of the Hofstra Distribution may require more credits in the indicated areas than those stipulated below, the designated courses within the following areas must be included in the B.A. degree program of the dual certification co-major.
+Whereas satisfaction of the Hofstra Distribution may require more credits in the indicated areas than those stipulated below, the designated courses within the following areas must be included in the B.A. degree program of the early childhood and elementary education major.

 Areas to be included in partial fulfillment of the Hofstra Distribution and New York State Education Department requirements: